input-output-hk/cardano-sl/specs/CBOR_SETS.md

 unordered sets from ordered sequences can be useful in verifying that representations are canonical, or in testing that implementations correctly reject non-canonical representations.

+Like maps, the items in every set must be sorted lowest value to highest.
+Sorting is performed on the bytes of the representation of the encoded items without paying attention to the 3/5 bit splitting for major types.
+The sorting rules are:

+*  If two items have different lengths, the shorter one sorts earlier;

+*  If two items have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.

 ## Examples

 Given the following JavaScript array:

    [1,2,3]

-The natural encoding of this data structure as a CBOR Set would be 0xD9010283010203:
+The natural encoding of this data structure as a CBOR set would be 0xD9010283010203:

    D9 0102  -- Tag 258
       83    -- Array of length 3